paglab/paglab.github.io/README.md

 # https://paglab.org

-This is the repo for the TUM Precision Agriculture Lab's website.
+This is the repo for the content used for generating the TUM Precision Agriculture Lab's website.
+Welcome to visit the website paglab.org!